Wednesday, January 6, 2010

 For readers 17&up and contains: Violence, folklore, language sexuality- semi-graphic, rape and topics on virginity, female bodies and sex acts.

-Check out this A21 Campaign statistics video, a charity that I support to get the latest statistics on sex slavery.
+PS- Check out this A21 Campaign statistics video, a charity that I support.
 Your awareness is what helps stop atrocities like this.

 7 comments: